- For some users, the Windows Hello feature suddenly stopped working.

 - If not, move up to Add an optional feature and click on View features.

-- Now search for Windows Hello and install it.
+- Now search for Windows Hello and then install it.

 - Restart your device after installation.

-After restarting your device, you can proceed to set up Windows Hello using the sign-in options in the Accounts sections.
+After restarting your device, you can proceed to set up Windows Hello using the sign-in options in the Accounts section.

 In some cases, especially with Windows 11, Windows Hello isn’t installed.
-In that case, you may need to install Windows Hello using the optional packs.
+This is when you may need to install Windows Hello using the optional packs.

 When your computer restarts, let Windows install the updated Hello drivers.
 After the installation is finished, you can repeat Step 2 to check whether the driver is successfully installed.

-After performing the above steps, Windows Hello should be working again without showing any errors.
+After performing the above steps, Windows Hello should be working again in Windows 11 without any more errors.

-Let us know in the comment section below which one of these fixed worked for you
+In the comment section below, let us know which of these fixes worked for you.